 “An astonishing reportage of the first war during the pandemic which has a bricolage style of construction written from the perspective of a female photojournalist.
 The conventional verses sit alongside images and agonised questions that complicate the politics of war reporting.
 This is a dramatic narrative that is constantly disrupted to challenge itself, which makes for a gripping account of witness.” – Daljit Nagra

-On Sunday February 27th there was a live-streamed launch event with all four 2021 Book & Pamphlet competition winners introducing and reading from their new collections for the first time — watch the launch here
+On Sunday February 27th there was a live-streamed launch event – watch the launch all four 2021 Book & Pamphlet competition winners reading and talking about their books

 Photo credit: Anastasia Taylor-Lind was photographed by Isabella De Maddalena